Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Introduction

 \section{Introduction}

 News has long been a key application area for recommender systems, with early developments dating back to the mid-1990s~\cite{Billsus1999APersonal,Kamba1995Krakatoa,Sakagami1997LearningPersonal}.
 News recommendation presents unique challenges that set it apart from other domains.
-For instance, the item catalog is highly dynamic, the lifespan of articles is typically short, and user interests are often influenced by various contextual factors.
+For instance, the item catalog is highly dynamic, the lifespan of articles is typically short, and user interests are often influenced by various contextual factors such as the time of the day or the day of the week.
 These complexities, combined with the practical importance of the task, have spurred significant research in this area over the past decades~\cite{Wu2023PersonalizedNRSSurvey,KarimiIPM2018}.

 However, much of the existing literature on news recommender systems focuses on their application within news aggregator platforms such as Google News or Yahoo!
 News~\cite{Das2007GoogleNEws,Li2010contextual,Lui2010Personalized}.
 In contrast, the adoption of news recommender systems by legacy news organizations---such as traditional newspapers and public service media providers---has been comparatively limited~\cite{hendrickx2021newsrecommendersystems}.
 Several factors contribute to this slower uptake.
 Notably, journalistic values and organizational missions play a central role in shaping decision-making within legacy media~\cite{Bauer2024WhereAre}.
 These values---such as promoting diverse viewpoints or fostering democratic engagement~\cite{Heitz26112022Benefits,Vermeulen2022ToNudge,Vrijenhoek2021recommenderswamission}---can sometimes be at odds with other objectives, including enhancing the online user experience, increasing reader engagement, or boosting customer retention~\cite{Vandenbroucke2024It}.